 3. Check the length of your dog’s nails

 Many hunters completely ignore this, but it's as important as checking your car's oil before a long trip.
 Make sure that your canine's nails are not so long as to cause injury to your dog.
 If necessary, trim his nails before taking him out on the hunt.
 Even gun dogs need to be properly groomed to be most effective.

 He needs to be familiar with anything that he may be exposed to at the hunt site.
-This can include boats, strangers, unique wildlife or unique terrain.
+This can include boats, strangers, unique wildlife, or unique terrain.
 For this part, you should have already trained your canine as a hunting gun dog.
-If you haven’t, there are wonderful resources like these DVDs or books (there’s plenty more other ones, too).
+If you haven't, there are wonderful resources like these DVDs or books (there are plenty more other ones, too).

 5. Update preventatives and vaccinations